Skip to content

 page: 1

-documents.posts.forEach(doc => {
+documents.posts.forEach((doc) => {

-doc.content.metadata.language === 'en' &&
+if (doc.content.metadata && doc.content.metadata.language === 'en' && doc.content.metadata.version === '1.0') {

-console.log(`${doc.item_hash}: ${doc.content.metadata.title}`);
+console.log(`${doc.item_hash}: ${doc.content.metadata.title}`)

 }